Best Overall Kneeling Mat

 - Knee pads

-Today, we’ll be looking at the details of our 9 favorite garden kneeler products.
+Today, we’ll be looking at the details of my top picks for the best garden kneeler.
 After that, we’ll go over the specifics of each of the 3 categories so you decide which one is best for you.

 Let’s jump in!

-We love that the kneeling surface is extra-large at 24 inches long and 12.5 inches wide.
-This generous surface area gives you a little extra reaching room before you need to pick up your mat and move.
+This versatile and comfortable mat takes the top spot for a garden kneeling mat for several reasons.
+Firstly, I love that the kneeling surface is extra-large at 24 inches long and 12.5 inches wide.
+This generous surface area accommodates gardeners of all sizes and gives you a little extra reaching room before you need to pick up your mat and move.

 But when you do need to move your mat, the lightweight material and carrying handles make it easy to grab and go.
 A center seam divides the two foam sections, and the clever carrying handles are easy to grasp.